jody-frankowski/dotfiles/terminfo/.terminfo/REAMDE.md

 - By advertising a common 256color profile, but by actually enabling True colors support we don't need to override $TERM when we use ssh.
 If the remote has our custom terminfo, True colors will be supported.
-If not, the remote will properly fallback to the true 256color terminfo.
+If not, the remote will properly fallback to the real 256color terminfo.
 - Emacs 26 needs the specific capabilities `setb24` and `setf24` in order to
   show True colors.
 Emacs 27 only needs that the now standard `RGB` capability be defined.
 At the time of writing this, Emacs 27 hasn't been released yet.